 Students have numerous opportunities to work on class projects at our state-of-the-art Lasell College radio station, in programming, production, and promotions, in our high-tech digital video production suite, and in the studios of NewTV, Newton's community-access cable television station not far from the Lasell campus.

 Students interested in print media can become involved in the 1851 Chronicle student newspaper or the award-winning campus fashion magazine, Polished.
 The communication major culminates in a capstone course in Media Literacy and a required professional internship.
 Lasell is ideally located for internship opportunities at some of the most prestigious media outlets and organizations in the country, such as The Community Newspapers, the Boston Celtics, the New England Patriots, Boston Herald, CBS4-TV, WMJX-FM (MAGIC 106.7), and the Arnold Worldwide advertising agency.
 Students gain valuable professional experience and significant contacts through internships and professional mentoring within the communication industry.

 Upon graduation, students are well-prepared to pursue careers in the growing and exciting fields of communication from journalism, public relations and advertising to television, radio production and interactive multimedia.
 Graduates receive a Bachelor of Arts degree in Communication (with a concentration).

-The Communication Department offers a Master of Science in Communication with two areas of concentration: Integrated Marketing Communication and Public Relations.
+The Communication Department offers a Master of Science in Communication with two areas of concentration: Health Communication, Integrated Marketing Communication, and Public Relations.